Generic Name: besifloxacin (BE-si-FLOX-a-sin)

 - if you wear contact lenses

 Some MEDICINES MAY INTERACT with Besivance drops.
-Because little, if any, of Besivance drops is absorbed into the blood, the risk of it interacting with another medicine is low.
+Because little, if any, of Besivance drops are absorbed into the blood, the risk of it interacting with another medicine is low.

 Ask your health care provider if Besivance drops may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.